Bow and Sword in accord

 - Inverted with Green Arrow and Black Canary when they are teamed up.

-- Of the main characters in the Star Wars movies, the only ones who use lightsabers are all male.
+- In Attack of the Clones Anakin wields a lightsaber and Padme uses a blaster.
+Of the main characters in the Star Wars movies, the only ones who use lightsabers are all male.
 In the original trilogy, Leia is the only one whose blaster bolts never miss.
 However, there are female lightsaber-wielding Jedi in minor supporting roles.

-- Inverted in The Cabin In The Woods: When Marty and Dana are trying to get out of the underground facility beneath the cabin, Marty gets his hands on two weapons.
+- Inverted in The Cabin in the Woods: When Marty and Dana are trying to get out of the underground facility beneath the cabin, Marty gets his hands on two weapons.
 He keeps the gun for himself... and gives the knife to Dana.
-The inversion is omewhat justified in that Dana, who had to either survive or be killed last in order for the ritual to work, was marginally safer - except that neither of them knew that at the time.
+The inversion is somewhat justified in that Dana, who had to either survive or be killed last in order for the ritual to work, was marginally safer - except that neither of them knew that at the time.

 - Inverted in The Avengers: Black Widow is a good shot but an even better martial artist, while Hawkeye is good at martial arts but phenomenal with a bow.

-- Inverted in Snow White And The Huntsman: When Snow White fights in the climactic battle, she does so with sword and shield while her childhood friend William spends the entire movie fighting with bow and arrow.
+- Inverted in Snow White & the Huntsman: When Snow White fights in the climactic battle, she does so with sword and shield while her childhood friend William spends the entire movie fighting with bow and arrow.

 - In 2004's King Arthur, Guinevere is a Woad warrior-maiden and mostly fights using a bow and arrow, while Arthur fights with swords.
 She does get in on some melee action during the film's final battle.